xu2xulim/Space-Butler/Documentation/Micros/Attachments.md

 # Introduction

-- The base url is url specific to your instance of Space Bulter
+- The base url is url specific to your instance of Space Bulter + `/attachments` (path for the micro)

 # Description